About St. Clair County

 Property & Public Records

-The St. Clair County Register of Deeds, located at 201 McMorran Boulevard, Port Huron, MI 48060, maintains all property and land records for the county.
-The office can be reached at (810) 985-2015 and operates Monday through Friday during regular business hours.
+St. Clair County Register of Deeds, located at 201 McMorran Boulevard, Port Huron, MI 48060, maintains all property and land records for St. Clair County.
+The office can be reached through the office operates Monday through Friday during regular business hours.
 Available records include warranty deeds, quit claim deeds, mortgage documents, discharge of mortgages, liens (mechanic's liens, judgment liens, tax liens), easements, right-of-way agreements, land contracts, plat maps, condominium master deeds, and other instruments affecting real property title.

 • Recording fees vary by document type; deeds typically cost $30 for the first page and $3 for each additional page.